 Factors that are used to calculate your VantageScore include payment history, credit utilization, type of account and age, total balances, credit behavior and available credit (Just like FICO and other credit scoring methods).
 The VantageScore also ignores all of your paid collection accounts including paid or unpaid collections that are under $250 AND negative impacts on credit caused by natural disasters.

-Most of the top lenders (20 of of the top 25) use the VantageScore and according to US News.com, VantageScore credit scores were used more than 6 billion times from 2014 to 2015.
+Most of the top lenders (20 of the top 25) use the VantageScore and according to US News.com, VantageScore credit scores were used more than 6 billion times from 2014 to 2015.
 The VantageScore 3.0 range, similar to FICO, is from 300 to 850.

 3. The Beacon Score (a.k.a Equifax FICO Risk Score)